Saurabh98719/Property-Ease/README.md

 -> TECH STACK

 FRONTEND --------- HTML,CSS,Tailwind CSS,React.js
 BACKEND ---------- Node.js
 DATABASE---------- MongoDB
 API INTEGRATION ----- Google Maps API
 HOSTING ------------Frontend on Vercel, Backend on Railway

+->WORKFLOW

+Our property website workflow begins with users searching and filtering properties, viewing detailed listings, and signing up to save favorites, chat with landlords, or book visits.
+Secure escrow payments and digital agreements ensure trust, followed by feedback and reviews after move-in.
+Property owners register, list verified properties, manage leads, and receive payments, while admins oversee verification, moderation, dispute resolution, and revenue through commissions and subscriptions.
+The system runs on a user-friendly frontend, a backend for listings, chat, and payments, a database for records, and an admin panel for control.

 -> LINKEDIN I'D